aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 > By default, the daemon polls for new calculations every 30 seconds,
 > i.e. you may need to wait up to 30 seconds before your calculation starts running.

+Use `verdi calculation list -a` to monitor the state of the calculation.
 Once running, the calculation should finish within 5 minutes.

+## Analyzing your results

+Once the calculation shows up as `FINISHED`, have a look at the result.

+TODO (Daniele/Leo):
+ * how to compute loading from output
+ * mention standard deviation of relevant quantity and ask them to re-run the calculation so that it goes below 5%